Governance

 Deputy Chair and Non-Executive Director

-He has also served on Federal and State Ministerial Advisory Committees on ageing and aged care.
-Stephen joined the CHA Board in early 2021.
+Stephen has also served on Federal and State Ministerial Advisory Committees on ageing and aged care.

 Julien O’Connell AO